What is manual therapy?

-It is not uncommon to have a little soreness following treatment.
+It is not uncommon to have some soreness following treatment, and this is nothing to worry about if it happens.
 This usually subsides within 24-48 hours.
 If it persists beyond 48 hours, please let us know so we can adjust our future treatments to match your body’s receptivity to hands-on treatment.

 What our patients have to say…